-At September 30, 2023, we had cash and cash equivalents totaling \$7.8 million, of which \$0.1 million is pledged as collateral for our obligations under our corporate headquarters facility lease.
-We believe that our cash and cash equivalents as of September 30, 2023 will be sufficient to fund the current requirements of working capital and other financial commitments, including our operating lease obligations, into early 2024.
+At September 30, 2023 March 31, 2024, we had cash and cash equivalents totaling \$7.8 million \$8.0 million, of which \$0.1 million is pledged as collateral for our obligations under our corporate headquarters facility lease.
+We believe that our cash and cash equivalents as of September 30, 2023 March 31, 2024 will be sufficient to fund the current requirements of working capital and other financial commitments, including our operating lease obligations, late into early the third quarter of 2024.
 We will need additional funding to complete the development and commercialization of our product candidates or those of our partners.
 In addition, we may evaluate in-licensing and acquisition opportunities to gain access to new product candidates that fit with our strategy.
 Any such transaction will likely increase our future funding requirements.
 These uncertainties raise substantial doubt about our ability to meet our obligations as they become due and continue as a going concern for a period of 12 months following the date that the accompanying unaudited condensed consolidated financial statements were issued.